TimotheChiesi/Validation_Code/README.md

 ## TP2 : E2E Test

-Here is the lists of tests I made for each page:
+Here is the lists of tests I made for each page.
+To run them I use the command ```npm run test-e2e--chrome```.
+There is also a small screenshot of my test results.

 ### Index